 The River Club

 The River Club is one of Africa’s most coveted accommodations.
-Set along the shores of the Zambezi River, just over 10 miles from famous Victoria Falls, this Edwardian-style house with manicured lawns and 10 guest chalets offers a bridge between the Western world and the wonders of Africa.
+Set on the banks of the Zambezi River just over 10 miles from world-famous Victoria Falls, this Edwardian-style house with manicured lawns and 10 guest chalets offers a blend of historic colonial ambience with best of African culture and hospitality.